 As part of the ordinary course of business operations, we may capture and record personal information from our dealings with partners, business alliances and service providers.
 Such information is collected for administrative, management, and audit purposes.

-We may collect personal information (e.g. name and contact details) from those who contact us (by phone or in person).
-Also, when accessing our websites (refer to “How do we collect and hold your personal information‟ section below).
+We may collect personal information (e.g. name and contact details) from those who contact us (by phone or in person) or access our websites (refer to ‘How do we collect and hold your personal information’ section below).
 Such information is collected in order to deal with you and improve our services.

-We are required to collect personal information from donors and supporters of TGI in order to comply with laws and issue tax receipts.
-Information collected may include name, contact details and payment details.
-We may collect personal information when we are canvassing recruitment of staff and PhD students.
 You may also supply personal information to us when applying for open positions, and we may collect your personal information from third-parties (e.g. referees) as part of the assessment and recruitment process.
 Such information collected may include educational and academic background, work history, skill-set and capabilities.
-We may collect similar personal information from volunteers who apply to work with The George Institute.
+We may collect similar personal information from volunteers who apply to work with George Clinical.

-Where lawful and practical, you will be given the option to deal with us without identifying yourself or by using a pseudonym (e.g. when inquiring about the activities that The George Institute undertakes).
+Where lawful and practical, you will be given the option to deal with us without identifying yourself or by using a pseudonym (e.g. when inquiring about the activities that George Clinical undertakes).